Morning Sedition: Cancellation

-On Monday, November 28, 2005, Marc Maron announced that Morning Sedition would last air on December 16, at which point Mark Riley would host a new morning show of his own.
+On Monday, November 28, 2005, Marc Maron announced that Morning Sedition would last air on December 16.
+There was a great outpouring from Morning Sedition fans, including thousands of e-mails to AAR CEO Danny Goldberg, other AAR hosts, and AAR board members.
+Additionally, over 6,300 fans signed an online petition calling for the renewal of Maron's contract and the Morning Sedition program.

-Morning Sedition was replaced with a four-hour program, Air America Mornings, with Riley hosting the first two hours (5–7 am) and Maddow hosting the second two hours (7–9 am), in an effort to bolster Air America's ratings for its morning programming.
+Nevertheless, Morning Sedition was replaced with a four-hour program, Air America Mornings, with Riley hosting the first two hours (5–7 am) and Maddow hosting the second two hours (7–9 am), in an effort to bolster Air America's ratings for its morning programming.
 Maron had a new show, The Marc Maron Show, that debuted February 28, 2006.
 The show was broadcast from Burbank, California, on KTLK, Progressive Talk 1150 AM.
 Its time slot was 10:00 am – 12:00 noon, Pacific Standard Time, and the show included several sketches that had previously appeared on Morning Sedition.

-There was a great outpouring from Morning Sedition fans, including thousands of e-mails to Goldberg, other AAR hosts, and AAR board members.
-Additionally, over 6,300 fans signed an online petition calling for the renewal of Maron's contract and the Morning Sedition program.